microsoft/devicescript/website/docs/getting-started/samples/workshop.md

 ## Getting started

 - Open VS Code
+- Make sure that the [DeviceScript extension](https://marketplace.visualstudio.com/items?itemName=devicescript.devicescript-vscode) is installed
 - Open the command palette and run the `DeviceScript: Create new Project...` command.

 ![image](image.png)

-Once the project is created, reopen the project in VSCode and make sure that the [DeviceScript extension](https://marketplace.visualstudio.com/items?itemName=devicescript.devicescript-vscode) is installed as well.
+- Once the project is created, reopen the project in VSCode

 ![image](image-1.png)